apigee/api-platform-samples/learn-edge/extract-json-payload-2/README.md

     } ]
 ```

 The goal of this example is to configure an Extract Variables policy to extract the name of a "pod" given the name of a "region".
-So, if we pass "us-west-2" as a query parameter, the policy will extract the value "pod2".
-We then return the extracted value to the client.
+So, if we pass "us-west-2" as a query parameter, the policy will extract the value "pod2" and return that value to the client.

 ### Prerequisites